yufeizhao/yufeizhao.github.io/gtac/index.md

 _Collaboration policy._ You are allowed and encouraged to collaborate, but everyone must write their solutions individually and acknowledge their collaborators.

 The problem sets, below, will be updated with new problems after each lecture, up to until about a week before the due date.
-It is a good idea to start early and pace yourselves accordingly.
+It is a good idea to start early and pace accordingly.

 | Problem set | Due date (♣ tentative) |